zuplo/docs/docs/conferences/conference-prize.md

 # Challenge

-Submit by noon on the last day of the conference.
+Submit by 4pm on the last day of the conference.
 Limit of one prize per person.

 ## Part 1: Proxy an API